 Ever-growing research strongly suggests that none of this is random or coincidental.
 Rather, it's clear that, from biology to risk factors to treatment options, cancer and diabetes are intimately related in many ways.

 That may help explain why obesity is a major risk factor for both diseases.
-Excess fat may begin that disruption process, as well as increase inflammation, a known trigger for diabetes as well as cancer.
+Excess fat may begin that disruption process, as well as increased inflammation, a known trigger for both diabetes and cancer.
 Fat deposits located around internal organs secrete chemicals and send signals which make cells more aggressive, initiating tumor growth, while also creating insulin resistance, leading to type 2 diabetes.

 And one illness may feed on the other.
 Some studies suggest that abnormally high levels of insulin, typical in type 2 diabetics, can cause cancer.
 At the same time, a buildup of blood sugar is exactly what some cancer cells are waiting for.

 Nobel Laureate Otto Warburg demonstrated that cancer cells consume and metabolize glucose at 200 times the normal rate.
-In fact, PET scans are designed to detect the presence of cancer in the body by locating areas of high glucose consumption.
+In fact, PET (positron emission tomography) scans are designed to detect the presence of cancer in the body by locating areas of high glucose consumption.